asyncapi/asyncapi-react/docs/features/theming.md

 ```

 where:
-- `<output-file>` is a relative path for the output css file.
-It must contains the name of the css file.
+- `<output-file>` is a relative path for the output CSS file.
+It must contains the name of the CSS file.
 Example: `./output/custom-theme.css`
 - `<config-file-path>` is a relative path to the custom [TailwindCSS configuration file](https://tailwindcss.com/docs/configuration).

 Important notes:

 - The custom configuration is deeply merged with the [default configuration file](../../library/tools/styles/tailwind.config.js).

-- To generate the production-ready, tree-skahable, css styles you should run the script with `NODE_ENV=production` environment:
+- To generate the production-ready, tree-skahable, CSS styles you should run the script with `NODE_ENV=production` environment:

   ```bash
   NODE_ENV=production node ./tools/styles/script.js ./output/custom-theme.css ./custom-config.js